breatheco-de/prompt-engineering-exercise-course/README.md

 ### **From your computer**
 > Note: If you prefer to work on your computer, make sure you have Node.js, npm, Python, and VSCode installed.
 You can download [Node](https://nodejs.org/).
 You can download [Python](https://www.python.org/).
 You can download [VSCode](https://code.visualstudio.com/).

+## > You can create your own virtual machine like Codespace locally using Docker

+>[Try the tutorial to Create your own Local-Codespace](howTo-Local-Codespace/README_LocalCodespace.md) to avoid configuration issues

 #### 1. Install LearnPack
 a.
 Run the following command to install LearnPack globally on your computer:
 ```bash